-Another critically important concept related to risk reduction is that of diversification.
-By mixing our investments among asset classes that are not related to each other—i.e. diversifying our investments—we can both increase overall return while decreasing risk.
+A fundamental concept related to risk reduction is that of diversification.
+By distributing our investments across asset classes that are not related to each other—i.e. diversifying our investments—we can both increase overall return, while decreasing risk.

 A coin toss example